npayaresc/nitrates_pipeline/FILES_MIGRATED.md

 2025-10-24

 ## Overview
-This document tracks which files have been copied from `potassium_pipeline` to `pipeline_nitrates` and which have been adapted for nitrate (NO3) prediction.
+This document tracks which files have been copied from `potassium_pipeline` to `nitrates_pipeline` and which have been adapted for nitrate (NO3) prediction.

 ## Root-Level Files